In Sigerfjord village, just outside Sortland in Northern Norway, is Lihallen Kulturgård, an Arctic Art Gallery.

 - Sortland is the major city of the Vesterålen Archipelago in Northern Norway.
 It’s a 2-hour drive from Harstad/Narvik airport (EVE) or about 20 minutes from the small Skagen airport.
 Better yet, Hurtigruten, the Coastal Express, anchors in Sortland daily, both north- and southbound.

 - More info on Lihallen is here.
-The website in Norwegian only, but you can at least enjoy photos and get contact details.
+The website is in Norwegian only, but you can at least enjoy photos and get contact details.

 - I can’t draw a straight line for the life of me, but if you’re artistic (or want to be), Tove organises weekend painting courses in Sortland.